rcl-ssl/docs/api/authorization.md

 Steps in acquiring access tokens :

-- Register an AAD Application
+- Step 1: Register an AAD Application
-- Set Access Control for the AAD application to access resources in an Azure subscription
+- Step 2: Set Access Control for the AAD application to access resources in an Azure subscription
-- Register the AAD Application's Client Id in the **RCL Portal**
+- Step 3: Register the AAD Application's Client Id in the **RCL Portal**
-- Make a POST request to the AAD Application-specific token endpoint to obtain the tokens
+- Step 4: Make a POST request to the AAD Application-specific token endpoint to obtain the tokens

 ## Registering an AAD Application